 I am the founder and coordinator of Bitmind, a commons-oriented startup to explore the potential of DAOs/OVNs and the evolution of social complexity in agent-based models and production communities.
 Bitmind had an international impact in the context of Applied Research & Open Source development around OVNs/DAOs.
 Since 2017 it will be a project of the P2P Foundation.

-Additionally, I am a hobbyist photographer and a digital artist.
+Additionally, I am a hobbyist photographer and digital artist, with interests in the interaction of technology with visual arts and digital music composition.
 I have other side projects and conduct some self-directed research initiatives.

 I am also co-founder of the SciArt Lab, a digital R&D laboratory for the open exploration of Science, Art and Technology.
 We consider that a multidisciplinary approach is crucial to hack seemingly unrelated topics such as artificial intelligence, generative art, complex adaptive systems or digital photography.